Skip to main content

 And I’ll also cover how you can help your customer team speak to the roadmap.
 And all of this will come delivered as a ready made training package that you can use.
 So you’ll be able to get a copy of the training slides that I’m going to show you, so you can edit and adapt them and then deliver them Yourself to your internal teammates.

 I mean, we do every time we bring in a new CSM or [00:05:00] salesperson on board.
 It’s a struggle to get them to share the insight that they’re getting from customers in a consistent way.
-Organized way, and actually, this is 1 of the fundamental product management problems that we set out to solve with broad pad.
+Organized way, and actually, this is 1 of the fundamental product management problems that we set out to solve with ProdPad.

 How to consistently get feedback from your internal stakeholders and customer teams in an organized way.
 In our endeavors to solve this problem, we’ve spoken to.
 I mean, I guess thousands upon thousands of product managers over the years, we’ve listened to all the different ways that product teams are successfully getting feedback from their internal stakeholders.

 And we’ve developed a few good tactics ourselves.
 Megan actually wrote a blog post on this, which outlines 5 of the ways you can get people to.
-Actually start sending feedback into you in product.
+Actually start sending feedback into your product.
 So check out that blog here.
-There’s a QR code you can use, but we’ll also send it through to you after this but I’m going to whiz through these these five tips now.
+There’s a QR code you can use, but we’ll also send it through to you after this but I’m going to whiz through these five tips now.

 So number one, make it super easy to submit.
 You [00:06:00] have to make it super easy for everyone to submit feedback.
 I mean, everyone is busy.
 They’re focused on their day job and their own goals.
 They’re all working in their own context and have their own work to do.
-So if you want your colleagues from other teams to routinely share their customer feedback with you, you need to make it fast and convenient to do I mean, let’s face facts.
+So if you want your colleagues from other teams to routinely share their customer feedback with you, you need to make it fast and convenient to do so.
+I mean, let’s face facts.
 If you require them to log in.
 To a different tool, which isn’t there in their own space, not one of the tools that they use day in day out, then it’s not going to happen.
-At least not as often as you like, so like your customer teams, if they have to leave their contexts to share feedback with you, then it’s almost certainly going to end up as a, like a to do item that they plan to come back to at the end of the day.
+At least not as often as you like, so like your customer teams, if they have to leave their contexts to share feedback with you, then it’s almost certainly going to end up as a to-do item that they plan to come back to at the end of the day.

 But those good intentions often don’t happen.
 It gets bumped down the list until it.
 Falls off completely.
 So to get the most feedback from other people in your organization, you want to, you want them to quickly and easily fire it over to you in the moment, or at least immediately after the moment, [00:07:00] if you stand any chance of making that happen, you need to give them fast ways to do so without them leaving where they are.

-One of the key ways of doing this is Prodpad helps you solve this problem.
+One of the key ways of doing this is ProdPad helps you solve this problem.
 We have more ways to submit feedback than any other tool.
 So you can see some of them here.
 Lots of different integrations.
-It’s 1 of the 1st things that we did when we built prod pad was assume that it needed to integrate with all the other tools that your team is using.
+It’s 1 of the 1st things that we did when we built ProdPad was assume that it needed to integrate with all the other tools that your team is using.

 So just make sure that you’re able to pull in feedback from wherever they are already.
 Working to make it really easy for them.
-And then next up is make it sure that they like show them that it makes a difference, encourage them to share their feedback, but show them why their feedback is making a difference.
+And then next up is make sure that they like to show them that it makes a difference, encourage them to share their feedback, but show them why their feedback is making a difference.

 Show everyone that the feedback they share actually contributes to the product planning.
 Otherwise you risk them thinking that it’s a pointless exercise.
 And they stop doing it, they think that product management is this black hole where ideas go to die.
 You hear salespeople saying things [00:08:00] like, Oh, there’s no point in telling products.

-They’re just going to ignore it anyways.
+They’re just going to ignore it anyway.
 Like, let’s not let that happen in your organization.
 I swear, part of me dies every time I hear this.
 So be open and transparent about your product process.
 Give everyone full visibility into the flow and what happens when you’re prioritizing stuff.

 But really what you want is an easily accessible Always up to date home for your product planning.
 It’s the best way to give transparency into the process so that people understand where ideas end up, where their feedback ends up and how it contributes to the organization’s goals.[00:09:00]

 And then next up, make it really easy for people to track progress on any feedback they do submit.
-You want them to be able to self serve their updates.
+You want them to be able to self-serve their updates.
 If they can easily and quickly check up on feedback that they send through, then they’re going to be encouraged to keep sending it again.

 Using the right tool here makes this easy and can take some weight off you.
 You don’t have to dish out updates.
-Each time a CSM has a customer called the preparing for in prod pad, we use this each of your customer or sales people, each of your customer facing people can set up their own views to just show the feedback that they’ve submitted and then filter by whichever product or company or customer or contact or whoever.
+Each time a CSM has a customer called the preparing for in ProdPad, we use this each of your customer or sales people, each of your customer-facing people can set up their own views to just show the feedback that they’ve submitted and then filter by whichever product or company or customer or contact or whoever.

 So they can see.
-Which stage in the workflow it’s ended up to up in which ideas it’s linked to, whether it’s something that’s ended up on the roadmap and they can click in for more details and self serve that information, as opposed to having to tap you on the shoulder or, worry about whether this [00:10:00] stuff has been listened to or not.
+Which stage in the workflow it’s ended up to up in which ideas it’s linked to, whether it’s something that’s ended up on the roadmap and they can click in for more details and self-serve that information, as opposed to having to tap you on the shoulder or, worry about whether this [00:10:00] stuff has been listened to or not.

 So it’s really great for giving them what they need to prepare for a customer call or following up with their next customer contact.
 Gives them all the updates that they need.
 And so my fourth tip.
-In getting your customer and sales team to submit more feedback is to give them clear guidelines on what is feedback and what is a product idea.
+Getting your customer and sales team to submit more feedback is to give them clear guidelines on what is feedback and what is a product idea.

-And this is a bit of a hot one that last time we talked, we ended up providing a some more guides on this.
+And this is a bit of a hot one that last time we talked, we ended up providing some more guides on this.
 Because sometimes people don’t do things just because they’re not quite sure how.
 I mean, that’s human nature.
 So something you can do is remove all doubt from your colleagues minds and be crystal clear about what and how to submit feedback to you.

 We hear a lot from product teams time and time again, that internal teammates won’t submit things as product ideas, or, they’ll submit things as ideas that should have been as feedback, or they’re not sure what to [00:11:00] submit things as.
 And so they just end up not really.
 Telling anybody, but what they’ve heard from their customers.

-So the last webinar that that I was on we talked about this and we actually shared some guidelines that we’ve PDF up.
+So the last webinar that I was on we talked about this and we actually shared some guidelines that we’ve PDFed up.
 You can download them here.
 We’ll share them out with you afterwards as well.
 But basically it’s a guide that helps you identify when something is something that you want to capture as feedback or something that’s a fresh idea that you want to raise up.

 So download these guidelines and then publish them, share them within your team.
 Make sure you put it where your customer teams spend time so they don’t have to hunt around for them.

 And then the fifth tip, train the team.
 And this is what we’re really here to talk about today.
 So I’m going to expand on this particular point.
-This is how to train your customer facing teams to delve in to what the customers are telling them to eke out the most useful insight.
+This is how to train your customer-facing teams to delve into what the customers are telling them to eke out the most useful insight.
 So does this sound familiar to you?

 What is the problem they’re trying to solve?
 That’s the sort of stuff you need to know.
-Because maybe, you Feature x isn’t the best way to solve that problem.
+Because maybe, your Feature x isn’t the best way to solve that problem.
 Maybe you have a better way of solving the problem that’s already on the roadmap.
-If not that, then at least you can try to solve that problem and run it through discovery to explore a bunch of other.
+If not that, then at least you can try to solve that problem and run it through discovery to explore a bunch of others.

 Possible other solutions to find the best way to solve that problem.
 If you’re just taking feature requests and building to order, you’re falling into what I call the agency trap.
 We’ve actually written an article on this agency trap.
 So if that sounds familiar to you, let us know.

 We’ll send around an article on this afterwards as well.
-But we’re going to [00:13:00] look at how to train your customer teams to dig into feature requests to get to under covering the problem to solve and make that the insight that they share with you so that you don’t have to go back and.
+But we’re going to [00:13:00] look at how to train your customer teams to dig into feature requests to get to under-covering the problem to solve and make that the insight that they share with you so that you don’t have to go back and.
 Dig after the fact.

-So if your customer teams are taking feature requests and telling the customer that they’ll submit it to the the product team, they’re setting the expectation that exact feature will be considered, and this can set everyone up for a fall.
+So if your customer teams are taking feature requests and telling the customer that they’ll submit it to the product team, they’re setting the expectation that exact features will be considered, and this can set everyone up for a fall.
 So it’s much better to delve into the root of the problem, listen to the frustration and the need the customers have, and have them feel heard.

 And that a solution will be thought about, but talk through what the underlying problem is right at the source when they’re having that conversation.
 So in terms of how to deliver the training, we’re going to cover you want to do it in two ways.
 The first I’m going to show you today, the initial training it completely comes with a complete slide deck.